jonzamora/neural-networks-from-scratch/README.md

 ## Notes

 - This is an in-progress repository!
-I plan to finish (most) of this by the end of March 2024.
+I plan to finish this by the end of March 2024.
 Stay tuned!
-  - [ ] Multilayer Perceptron (end of Feb 2024)
-  - [ ] Convolutional Neural Network (end of March 2024)
-  - [ ] Recurrent Neural Network (end of March 2024)
+- I *may* also implement Convolutional Neural Networks and Recurrent Neural Networks from Scratch in the future